pnnl/GenrAItOR/paper/paper.md

 This will produce two files in `./data`, one (`uniprot_context_results...`) with the raw results of querying uniprot for pathway information and abstracts, and the other (`uniprot_context_postprocessed...`) with context derived from those results and usable by the `RAFTDatasetPack` class from `llama-index`.

-Once we have the text file of context, we can use our modified `RAFTDatasetPack` class to create synthetic question-answer pairs about chunks of that context.
-We will need an OpenAI API key as well as a Hugging Face (huggingface) API key if a local embedding model is used.
-The entrypoint for the cli is `raft:data`, and can be run as below using a huggingface transformers [@wolf-etal-2020-transformers] embedding model and GPT-4o through the OpenAI api.
+To create synthetic question-answer pairs from this context, use the CLI with an OpenAI API key and optionally a Hugging Face API key:

 ```bash
 # set keys